 Every month or so the OTW will be doing a Q&A with one of its volunteers about their experiences in the organization.
 The posts express each volunteer’s personal views and do not necessarily reflect the views of the OTW or constitute OTW policy.
-Today’s post is with Rebecca Sentance, who volunteers as co-editor of the OTW’s project Transformative Works and Cultures (TWC).
+Today’s post is with Kristina, who volunteers as co-editor of the OTW’s project Transformative Works and Cultures (TWC).

 How does what you do as a volunteer fit into what the OTW does?